RoberAgro/nurbspy/README.md

 - Methods to evaluate the tangent, normal, and binormal unitary vectors (Frenet-Serret frame of reference)
 - Methods to compute the curvature and torsion
 - Methods to compute the arc-length of the curve by numerical quadrature
+- Methods to for point projection / point inversion
 - Methods to visualize the curve using the Matplotlib library